Introduction to Financial Counseling $400.00

 When you register for this course, you receive:

-- Access to experienced industry professionals for guidance
+- Access to an experienced industry facilitator for guidance and feedback

-- 100+ page manual broken down in an easy downloadable and/or printable format
+- Resource manual broken down in an easy downloadable and/or printable format

 - Course accessibility for 30 days after your course end date